Ruturaj4/EKLAVYA/README.md

 ### Split Dataset

 Before Training RNN, it is necessary to split the dataset.
+This script can be found in "support_scripts" directory.

 ```
 python dataset_split.py ../../../support_scripts/train_mov/ ../../../support_scripts/test_mov/